 Sadly, the weather is often clouded.
 It is still great but not really practical for photography.

 1 - Old Man of Storr (Map #7) - most famous Isle of Skye Attraction

-Icon of the isle of Skye, the pinnacle can be seen from far away on a clear day.
+Icon of the Isle of Skye, the pinnacle can be seen from far away on a clear day.
 Part of the Trotternish ridge, it is one of the most famous walks.
-Definitively one of the top things to do in Skye island.
-However I was not feeling well enough, so I admired it only from the distance.
+However, I was not feeling well enough, so I admired it only from the distance.

-Discover it from many angles and get information about the walk on the Old Man of Storr Skye article.
+Discover it from many angles and get information about the walk to the Old Man of Storr Skye article.

 Old Man of Storr walk: the climb takes 1h30 to 2 hours return to the pinnacle or you can go on a longer hike (3 to 5 hours)

 2 - Quiraing (Map of Skye attractions #11) - Isle of Skye must-see

 Another one of the top things to do on Skye : Getting up to the views of Quiraing.
 The 10min drive on a single track will take you to a large carpark (don't park on the way up).
 From there you can walk around and admire the views which can be all the way to the sea on a clear day.

 Discover more about Quiraing Skye with photos, video and information.

 3 - Fairy Pools (Isle of Skye attractions Map #20) - famous Isle of Skye Highlight